single-right-quote/VideoAdBlockForTwitchNoPepe/README.md

 # Twitch Adblock (No-Pepe)
+Twitch Adblock (No-Pepe) is a fork of [Twitch Adblock](https://github.com/cleanlock/VideoAdBlockForTwitch) removing Pepes added to the original extension&#x2019;s UI.

-Twitch Adblock blocks ads on Twitch by switching to an ad-free version of the stream at 480p during the ad-time and automatically switches back to the original video quality after the ad-time is over.
+Like the original, Twitch Adblock (No-Pepe) blocks ads on Twitch by switching to an ad-free version of the stream at 480p during the ad-time and automatically switches back to the original video quality after the ad-time is over.
 This is 100% done locally, no proxies/VPNs or 3rd party scripts/websites are being used.
 This extension does not collect/share any of your personal information and the code is public.

 It is recommended to use this extension along with uBlock Origin.

 Sourcecode: https://github.com/single-right-quote/VideoAdBlockForTwitchNoPepe

 The original author of this extension is "saucettv".
 This extension will always stay donation- and referral-link free.

+## Fork goals

+- To remove any and all offensive material from the UI
+    - Any issues raised in this repository should be in service of this goal
+- To keep up to date with upstream, using minimal effort
+    - Please raise functional issues upstream unless such issues were caused by modifications to this fork

 ## Available Browsers
 - [Firefox](https://github.com/single-right-quote/VideoAdBlockForTwitchNoPepe/releases)